MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/uwp.md

 Great, you are all set to visualize Analytics on the portal that the SDK collects automatically.

-Look at the documentation for [App Center Analytics](~/sdk/analytics/windows.md) to learn how to customize and use more advanced functionalities.
+Look at the documentation for [App Center Analytics](~/sdk/analytics/windows.md) and [App Center Crashes](~/sdk/crashes/wpf-winforms.md) to learn how to customize and use more advanced functionalities of both services.